-English Literature STUDENT'S GUIDE TO THE AS/A LEVEL IN ENGLISH LITERATURE AS is short for Advanced Subsidiary.
-This is a standalone qualification studied for one year.
-All Hartismere students will sit AS exams so that they can have as much choice as possible about the subjects they continue with in year 13.
+English Literature

+STUDENT'S GUIDE TO THE A LEVEL IN ENGLISH LITERATURE

 All work in year 12 is preparation for the full A level qualification which is taken at the end of year 13.

 What do I need to know or be able to do before taking this course?

-In order to study this subject, it is usual to have at least a grade 5 in GCSE English or English literature.
+In order to study this subject, it is usual to have at least a grade 6 in GCSE English or English literature and a passion for reading.
 Some areas covered in the course are developments of work at GCSE but others are new.
 The course focuses on the study of English literature and its development.

 What will I learn on this A level course?